JunyiSun/uoft-hacks-deeper/ReadMe.txt

-1. Unzip the folder
+1. clone the code to your local
 2. Open the terminal
 3. ‘cd’ to the directory of project1
 4. Run the following commands:

 $ npm install
 $ node project1.js